 The Tanzania Companionship Committee is the bridge of support between this synod and the North Western Diocese of the Evangelical Lutheran Church in Tanzania.
 The committee hosts visitors from Tanzania, raises funds, coordinates the endowment fund for educational ministries, and works to deepen and strengthen our relationship.
 Our primary focus is commitment to Christian education in the diocese, especially by supporting American teachers at Kibeta English Medium Primary School (KEMPS).

-Committee co-chairs: Pastor Carol Fryer and Pastor Dan Ward
+Committee co-chairs: Pastors Carol Fryer and Rosalind Brathwaite

 Has your congregation ever considered partnering with a global companion?
 These MNYS congregations are now partnering with congregations in Tanzania, geographically located here.